Frequently Asked Questions

 Am I eligible to apply for this Program?

-- an undergraduate and/or honours, masters or doctoral degree at the University of Melbourne.
+- Hold an undergraduate and/or an honours, masters or doctoral degree* from a Victorian university;

 How many participants will there be?